Fine-tune the pretrained ATST model for sound event detection: Introduction

 \section{Introduction}

 Sound conveys a substantial amount of information about the environment.
 Sound event detection (SED) aims to detect sound events within an audio stream by labeling the events as well as their corresponding occurrence timestamps.
-Although deep neural networks with frame-level feature extraction and context modeling capacity have achieved significant SED performances, the high annotation budget of the task poses obstacles in the training of SED systems.
+Although deep neural networks have achieved significant SED performances, the high annotation budget of the task poses obstacles to the training of SED systems.
 Data augmentation \cite{park2019specaugment, nam2022filteraugment,zhang2017mixup}, semi-supervised learning (SemiSL) \cite{tarvainen2017mean, verma2019interpolation,koh2021sound, shao22rct}, parameter-sharing networks \cite{jiakai2018mean, zheng21skcrnn, nam22fdy} and other techniques can be used for mitigating the data deficiency problem.